Friday, April 5, 2013

 When the Asiels returned they discovered that their butler had cleaned them out.
 According to The New York Times on August 2, 1906, “what he left worth taking he didn’t see or couldn’t get at.”
 Rubie had walked away with $1,600 worth of jewelry and silverware—about $32,000 in goods today.

-The 52-year old Asiel was irate and before long the thief was arrested in Montclair, New Jersey with the pawn tickets for goods in his belongings.
+The 52-year-old Asiel was irate and before long the thief was arrested in Montclair, New Jersey with the pawn tickets for goods with his belongings.
 As it would turn out, Rubie’s subsequent conviction would set the stage for another, even more serious robbery.

-As the 20th century approached, the old brownstones had fallen out of favor and millionaires along Fifth Avenue’s side streets set out to replace or remodel their homes.
-In 1901 Asiel commissioned architect John H. Duncan to design a new mansion on the site of the existing rowhouse.
+As the 20th century approached, the old brownstones had fallen out of fashion and millionaires along Fifth Avenue’s side streets set out to replace or remodel their homes.
+In 1901, Asiel commissioned architect John H. Duncan to design a new mansion on the site of the existing rowhouse.
 The completed Beaux Arts beauty had nothing in common with its late Victorian predecessor.

 Carved shells and delicate floral garlands highlight the French windows -- photo by Alice Lum